Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: WASSERSTEIN SPACE

 \looseness=-1 where $\Pi(\mu,\nu) = \{\gamma\in \mathcal{P}(\mathbb{R}^d\times \mathbb{R}^d),\ \pi^1_\#\gamma=\mu,\ \pi^2_\#\gamma=\nu\}$ is the set of couplings between $\mu$ and $\nu$, $\pi^1:(x,y)\mapsto x$ and $\pi^2:(x,y)\mapsto y$ are the projections on the coordinates, and $\#$ is the push-forward operator defined such that $\T_\#\mu(A)=\mu\big( \T^{-1}(A)\big)$ for a measurable map $\T:\R^d\to\R^{d'}$, $\mu\in\cP_2(\R^d)$ and Borelian $A\in\mathcal{B}(\R^{d'})$.
 In particular, $\W_2$ is a well defined distance, and $(\cP_2(\R^d),\W_2)$ is called the Wasserstein space.

 \looseness=-1 The OT problem introduces two objects of interest: the distance $\W_2$ and the optimal coupling $\gamma^*\in\Pi_o(\mu,\nu)$ solving \eqref{eq:w_dist}.
-In the particular case where $\mu\in\cPa$ is absolutely continuous with respect to the Lebesgue measure, it is well known by Brenier's theorem \citep{brenier1991polar} that the optimal coupling $\gamma^*$ is unique and supported on the graph of a map $\T$, called the Monge map, \emph{i.e.} $\gamma^* = (\id, \T)_\#\mu$ with $\T$ satisfying $\T_\#\mu=\nu$.
+In the particular case where $\mu\in\cPa$ is absolutely continuous with respect to the Lebesgue measure, it is well known by Brenier's theorem \citep{brenier1991polar} that the optimal coupling $\gamma^*$ is unique and supported on the graph of a map $\T$, called the Monge map, \emph{i.e.} $\gamma^* = (\id, \T)_\#\mu$ with $\T$ satisfying $\T_\#\mu=\nu$ and $\id:x\mapsto x$ the identity function.

 Additionally, there are a few specific cases for which the Wasserstein distance can be computed in closed-form.
 In dimension $d=1$, the Wasserstein distance is only the $L^2$ norm between the quantile functions, \emph{i.e.} for all $\mu,\nu\in\cP_2(\R)$,